YashGaikwad11/OIBSIP/Level 2/Projectt 4/readme.md

-# Wine Quality Prediction
+Wine Quality Prediction Project

-# Description
+ Description

 This project predicts the quality of wine based on its chemical properties using multiple classification models.
+The aim is to analyze and compare different machine learning algorithms to determine the best-performing model.

-# Models Used
+ Models Used

-Random Forest
+Random Forest Classifier

 SGD Classifier

-Support Vector Classifier
+Support Vector Classifier (SVC)

-# Techniques Used
+ Techniques Used

-Data scaling
+Data Scaling

-Correlation analysis
+Correlation Analysis

-Confusion matrix
+Confusion Matrix

-Accuracy comparison
+Accuracy Comparison

-# Libraries
+ Libraries

 Pandas

 NumPy

 Seaborn

 Matplotlib

 Scikit-learn

-# Output
+ Output

-The project compares different classifiers and identifies the best-performing model.
+The project compares different classifiers and identifies the best-performing model for predicting wine quality.